RCCoop/RCDataKit/README.md

 }
 ```

-- Next, create an array of migration stages to walk through your versions and upgrade them as you go:
+2. Create an array of migration stages to walk through your version upgrades:

 ```swift
 extension ModelVersions {